b-zhang93/Hospital-Quality-Analysis-R/readme.md

 Please refer to "Assignment_Notes.pdf" for the context of this assignment.

-Please use this as a reference for pointers but do not just copy the answers.
+If you have come here for help on the assignment, please use this as a reference for pointers but do not just copy the answers.
 I have included lots of comments in the code for guidance.